aw/fiveforths/logs/_posts/2023-01-06-devlog-35-compiling-words-pt2.md

 ### Done

 And there we have it, my first fully functional **Forth** (and programming language written from scratch).
-Well, kinda.. it's not currently possible to enter numbers in a definition (well you can but they won't be saved to the dictionary).
-I'll need to implement `LIT` for handling literals.

 ### Closing thoughts